steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Multi-Level-Menus-II.md

 ### RootMenu

-The RootMenu template displays when clicking the Selector on the macro page.
+The RootMenu template displays when clicking the selector on the macro page.
 It defines the menu entries and opens the assigned [Submenu](#submenu) templates when navigating through the menu.

 ![Custom Multi-Level Menus II RootMenu](../images/Custom-Multi-Level-Menus-II-RootMenu.png)